Components Basics

 Will generate:

-Or within provided content:
+Or with provided content:

 Will generate: